 What is the current state of AI?

 Artificial intelligence technologies are transforming business processes and society at large.
-What are the AI trends in 2021 enterprises should be paying attention to?
+What are the AI trends in 2022 that enterprises should be paying attention to?

 Success stories tend to focus on the achievements and evolution of the algorithms.
 Google's BERT transformer neural network is an example of a new type of algorithm that promises to revolutionize natural language processing.